ngeodesic-ai/ngf-alpha/README.md

 ## Contribute
 This is alpha software!
 Help us refine prompts, test on other hardware, or improve the nudge. **Contributors must sign the [CLA](CLA.md) and email it to ic3moor@gmail.com before submitting pull requests.**

+## Patent Status
+A provisional patent was filed on August 15, 2025, with application number 63/864,726.
+Refinements will follow for a utility patent.